shetprithveee24/Home-Automation-IoT/README.md

 - Automatic light activation and deactivation based on room entry and exit.
 - Mobile application control built with **Flutter**.
 - Integration with **Arduino** for seamless hardware-software interaction.
-- Support for mood-based and customizable lighting colors.
-- Energy-efficient design for sustainable usage.

 ## Technologies Used
 - **Flutter**: This is for developing the mobile application interface.